varunmehta/dive-into-iot/03-infrastructure/README.md

 ### Other Settings

- * Under **Environment variables**, add valid, useful variables, which will help you identify this lambda function, if using a shared account.
+ * Under **Tags**, add valid, useful tags, which will help you identify this lambda function, if using a shared account.
  * Change **Description** of lambda function under **"Basic Settings"**
  * Leave the rest of the settings as is for now.